ALTERNATIVE 21st C COMMUNITY HOUSING OPPORTUNITIES

 For whatever reason in local governance, and particularly within the elected 'reprentatives' – on the available evidence that is regularly on display at planning authority meetings – appear to be disinclined to champion anything like:

-Politically, this can be evidenced by incumbencies' being 'risk adverse' and all too willing engage meaningful open and transparent community engagements and consultation processes.
+Politically, this can be evidenced by incumbencies' being 'risk adverse' and quite willing engage in meaningful open and transparent community engagements and consultation processes.
 Incumbency and the status quo seem to fit each other like a hand might fit a glove.

 No comments: